PopGenClustering/Clumppling/README.md

 We thank Egor Lappo, Daniel Cotter, Maike Morrison, Chloe Shiff, and Juan Esteban Rodriguez Rodriguez for helping with the testing of the program.

 ## Version Update History
-**Version 0.3.2**:
+**Version 0.3**:
 - Fix the bug in plotting when all replicates have the same K.
 - Add a check (merged from branch) to exclude loading K=1 replicates.

-**Version 1.0.0** (major updates):
+**Version 1.0** (major updates):
 - Modularize each step.
-- Add visualization of alignment patterns.
 - Add input parsing features:
     * use `extension` to specify the file extension of the input files.
     * use `skip_rows` to specify number of rows to skip from the input files.
     * use `remove_missing` to choose whether to remove individuals with missing data (clusters).
-- Add more flexibility in algorithmic settings:
+- Add flexibility in algorithmic settings:
     * `test_comm`: whether to test for community structure during mode detection, as well as extreme values for determining if nodes fall into communities (`comm_min` and `comm_max`).
     * `use_best_pair`: whether to align across-K using the best pair of modes or the pair of major modes as the anchor.
     * keep the features `merge` and `use_rep`.
 - Use the package `cdlib` for community detection.
 Change `cd_method` to multiple choices (default: 'louvain') and move `cd_custom` as the choice 'custom'.
-- Add more flexibility in plotting settings:
+- Add flexibility in plotting settings:
     * `plot_type`: which plot(s) to generate: 'all', 'graph' (default), 'list', 'major', or 'withinK'.
     * `include_cost`: include edges indicating alignment costs in the graph of structure plots.
     * `include_label`: whether to include group labels of individuals (if available) on the x-axis and draw corresponding vertical lines in the structure plots separating groups.
     * `ind_labels`: accept user-specified individual labels from a file.

+ **Version 2.0** (coming)
+ - Add the model comparison module to keep modes from different clustering models separate while aligning them.
+ - Add visualization of alignment patterns.
+ - Add flexibility in plotting:
+    * ``reorder_ind``: whether to reorder individuals within each label group, in decreasing order their memberships in the cluster with largest total membership in this label group.
+    * ``reorder_by_max_k``: when reordering individuals (``reorder_ind=True``), whether to reorder based on the major mode with largest K, or the major mode with smallest K.
+    * ``order_cls_by_label``: whether to reorder clusters based on total memberships within each label group.

 > Questions and feedback are welcome.
 > Contact the author at ``xiranliu at stanford dot edu``.